cda-tum/mqt-bench/README.md

 3) Target-dependent Native Gates Layer
 4) Target-dependent Mapped Layer

-[//]: # (![alt text]&#40;img/layer_1.png "Title"&#41;)
 <img src="img/layer_1.png"  align="left" width="250"/>

-Variational quantum algorithms (VQAs) are an emerging class of quantum algorithms with a wide range of applications.
-A respective circuit is depicted above and shows an example of an ansatz function frequently used for variational quantum eigensolvers, a subclass of VQAs.
-On this abstraction layer, the circuit is parameterized by the angles &theta;<sub>i</sub> of the six single-qubit gates.
-This is the Algorithm layer description.
+Variational Quantum Algorithms (VQAs) are an emerging class of quantum algorithms with a wide range of applications.
+A respective circuit is shown on the left, it represents an example of an ansatz function frequently used for Variational Quantum Eigensolvers (VQEs), a subclass of VQAs.
+On this abstraction level, the circuit is parameterized by the angles θi of the six single-qubit gates.

-[//]: # (![alt text]&#40;img/layer_2.png "Title"&#41;)
 <img src="img/layer_2.png"  align="left" width="250"/>

 VQAs are hybrid quantum-classical algorithms, where the parameters of the quantum ansatz are iteratively updated by a classical optimizer analogous to conventional gradient-based optimization.
-Assuming these parameters have been calculated, they are now propagated and the resulting quantum circuit is shown in above.
-This is the target-independent layer description.
+Consider again the circuit from the previous image.
+Assuming these parameters have been determined, e.g., θi = −π for i = 0, .., 5, they are now propagated and the resulting quantum circuit is shown here.

-[//]: # (![alt text]&#40;img/layer_3.png "Title"&#41; ![alt text]&#40;img/arch.png "Title"&#41;)
 <img src="img/layer_3.png"  align="left" width="250"/>

 <img src="img/arch.png"  align="right" width="100"/>

 Different quantum computer realizations support different native gate-sets.
-In our example, the target device is the IBM-Q Manila device which natively supports R<sub>z</sub>, √X, CX, U, and X and is shown in the graph.
-Consequently, the R<sub>y</sub> gates in the previous figure have to be converted using only the native gates.
-In this case, they are substituted by a sequence of R<sub>z</sub>
+In our example, we consider the IBMQ Manila device as the target device which natively supports I, X, √X, Rz and CX gates.
+Consequently, the Ry gates in Fig. 1b have to be converted using only these native gates.
+In this case, they are substituted by a sequence of X and Rz gates (denoted as • with a phase of −π).
-gates denoted as phase gates of -pi and X gates as shown in the figure above.
-This is the target-dependent native gates layer description.

-[//]: # (![alt text]&#40;img/layer_4.png "Title"&#41;)
 <img src="img/layer_4.png"  align="left" width="300"/>

-The architecture of the IBM-Q Manila device is shown in the hardware architecture figure and it defines between which qubits a two-qubit operation may be performed.
+Consider again the previous scenario.
+The architecture of the IBMQ Manila device is shown on the right and it defines between which qubits a two-qubit operation may be performed.
-Since the circuit shown in the previous figure contains CX gates operating between all combination of qubits, there is no mapping directly matching the target architecture's layout.
-As a consequence, a non-trivial mapping followed by a round of optimization leads to the resulting circuit shown in the figure above.
+Since the circuit shown in Fig. 1c contains CX gates operating between all combination of qubits, there is no mapping directly matching the target architecture’s layout.
+As a consequence, a non-trivial mapping followed by a round of optimization leads to the resulting circuit shown on the left.
 This is also the reason for the different sequence of CX gates compared to the previous example.
-This is the target-dependent mapped layer description.

 ## Benchmark Selection
 So far, the following benchmarks are implemented:
 - Amplitude Estimation
+- Deutsch-Jozsa
+- Excited State
 - GHZ State
 - Graph State
-- W State
+- Ground State
+- Grover's (no ancilla)
-- Grover's Algorithm
+- Grover's (v-chain)
-- Shor's Algorithm
+- HHL
-- QAOA
+- Portfolio Optimization with QAOA
-- VQE
+- Portfolio Optimization with VQE
+- Pricing Call Option
+- Pricing Put Option
+- Quantum Fourier Transformation (QFT)
+- QFT Entangled
+- Quantum Generative Adversarial Network (QGAN)
+- Quantum Phase Estimation (QPE) Exact
+- Quantum Phase Estimation (QPE) Inexact
+- Quantum Walk (no ancilla)
+- Quantum Walk (-chain)
+- Routing
+- Shor's
+- Travelling Salesman
+- Variational Quantum Eigensolver (VQE)
 - VQE-ansätze with random values:
-  - Two Local
-  - Real Amplitudes
-  - Efficient SU2
+  - Efficient SU2 ansatz with Random Parameters
-- Deutsch Jozsa
-- HHL
-- Quantum Walk
+  - Real Amplitudes ansatz with Random Parameters
+  - Two Local ansatz with Random Parameters
-- Quantum Fourier Transformation
+- W-State
-- Quantum Fourier Transformation Entangled
-- Quantum Phase Estimation Exact
-- Quantum Phase Estimation Inexact

-Additionally, several quantum application algorithms are available.

 ## Native Gate-Set Support
 So far, MQT Bench supports the following native gate-sets: